JimboMahoney/CyTOF-Panel-Creator/README.md

 - There is no error-checking in the CyTOF software (e.g. it's easy to miss essential channels, such as EQ beads).
 - Just for fun!
 It's the first time I've built and uploaded a Shiny app.

-## Error-Checking:

-Checks to ensure that:

-- All essential normalisation channels are present.
-- Illegal characters are not present in the Target names.
-(This is a limitation imposed by CyTOF software).
-- Cell ID (Ir) is present.

 ## Functionality:

 - Default template containing common contaminants, barcodes and Cell ID (Live/Dead, Ir).